Remote working opportunities have exploded in popularity over the past few years, and are on a trajectory for further growth in the future.

 And this trend exists for good reason—according to most sources, working from home has the power to increase productivity, improve employee happiness, and save your business a ton of money (especially in the long run).

-Of course, it’s lazy to speculate about the benefits of a new work arrangement without backing it up with facts.
-That’s why I’ve compiled a list of 83 remote work statistics you can use to evaluate whether remote work is right for your business.
+That’s why I’ve compiled this list of 83 remote work statistics you can use to evaluate whether remote work is right for your business.

 First, here’s an infographic with my 10 favorite remote work statistics from this list: